 University Lab elementary and middle school students exceed the state average scores in English/Language Arts, math, science, and social studies as measured by the Louisiana Educational Assessment Program.

 Grades 3, 6, and 7 average 30% higher than the national average score on the iLEAP.

 University Lab high school students are 11.6 % more likely to post an advanced score on the Graduate Exit Exam than the state average.

 The Lab School is proud to be the first International Baccalaureate Diploma Program school in the state of Louisiana.
 IB is a model curriculum that stresses creativity, inquiry, service, and internationalism.
 It is one of the finest college-preparatory curriculum in the world, taught in 2400 schools in 126 countries.
 Juniors and seniors may choose the complete Diploma Program or individual IB courses along with other college-preparatory classes.
 80% of Lab School students take at least one IB course.

 All instructors at the Lab School have master’s degrees or a doctorate, hold certificates in their fields of expertise, and many are National Board certified and certified student teacher supervisors.
 Many instructors have received top local and national awards and honors, such as the Presidential Teaching Awards in Math and Science and Louisiana Teacher of the Year.
 They are a talented, caring group of teachers who ensure our students achieve personal success, develop strong moral character, and become dynamic citizens through innovative learning experiences.
-The faculty, staff and administration, with the help of associate teachers, student teachers, and service workers, create a model educational environment worthy of observation by visitors, student observers (from LSU College of Education), and other schools.
+The faculty, staff and administration, with the help of associate teachers, student teachers, and service workers, create a model educational environment worthy of observation by visitors, student observers (from College of Human Sciences and Education), and other schools.
 They are proficient in the use of technology in the classrooms and continuously participate in professional development opportunities which enables us to continue to serve as a center for educational innovation and research.